 When we are talking about aquarium filters, you have various options to choose your ideal one.
 You just have to make sure to pick a filter that comes with the proper circulation rate for your aquarium.
-For effective filtration and healthy water for your pet fish, the filtering process should have a gph of four times more than your tank volume.
+For effective filtration and healthy water for your pet fish, the filtering process should have a GPH of four times more than your tank volume.

 You can check these mentioned types of filters to find out the quietest ones yourself.

-These filters are the most basic type of filter that consists of three elements, sponge filter, air pump, synthetic airline tubing.
+These filters are the most basic type of filter that consists of three elements, sponge filter, air pump, and synthetic airline tubing.
 The externally located air pump is linked with the sunken sponge filter through the airline tubing.
 The aquarium air pump forces air into the sponge filter via tubing.

-Due to the suction process, air bubbles are produced to draw the wastage and toxic particles from the water body.
+Due to the suction process, air bubbles are produced to draw the waste and toxic particles from the water body.
 The nitrifying bacteria then break down those products into harmless nitrogenous compounds.
 The constant bubbling process keeps moving the water surface with a gentle enough water flow.